-She is generally interested in force transparent mechanisms, haptic devices, sensor fusion, soft actuators and sensors, mechanism design, robotics, mechatronics and exoskeletons.
+She is interested in force transparent mechanisms, haptic devices, sensor fusion, soft actuators and sensors, mechanism design, robotics, mechatronics and exoskeletons.

 Iranian Journal of Science and Technology, Transactions of Mechanical Engineering, 40, pages: 77–85, Springer International Publishing, March 2016 (article)